valoni/MQTT_ME/ReadMe.md

 Create server on local ip : 192.168.2.110 - privately val.itdbcks.net was pointed to that local ip

-created openssl(v1.1.1) CA and Client Certificates for server for CN=val.itdbcks.net and clients to used to
+created openssl(v1.1.1) CA and Client Certificates for server for CN=val.itdbcks.net and clients

 certificates can be used either for HTTPS either for MQTT (on ip address 192.168.2.110)..